spex-lang/spex-lang.github.io/src/motivation.md

 ## Long term

+* Machine-to-machine interfaces, might also want to specify human-to-machine interfaces (e.g. CLI, GUIs?)

+* OpenAPI and Protobuf describe the interface of one machine, but what about the topology?
+I.e. which machine talks to which machine?

 * The long term vision for *Spex* is allow for complete system specifications, rather than mere HTTP JSON API specifications.
 HTTP API specifications of components in a system captures how the components may be called, but they